 Where are all the children???
 There were not many.
 I’d estimate there were probably 8 adults for every child in line.
 I don’t get it.
 I like Anna and Elsa…but you can bet I wouldn’t have been waiting in line to meet them for 45 minutes were it not for my two little princesses who had dreamed of meeting them.

-By the time we actually got through the line, the park had already been closed for 30 minutes but was still full of people.
+By the time we actually got through the line, it was 30 minutes past closing time but was still full of people.

 I snapped these pictures of the back and front of the castle on our way out.

 When we made it back to the entrance…two of the three children were fast asleep.